EnglundE/pasta-palace-ms2/README.md

   > - Some content will only be visible upon user actions to make the site less busy and only showing what the user decide to show to create a neat and smooth experience.

 - ### Surface
   > - A light color scheme is be used throughout the website as background and darker colors for the text and content.
+Background color for the entire site is: #f0f0f0.
   > - Roboto is used as font, an easy to read and very common font for websites.
   > - A cursive Akaya Telivigala is used for title/name of the restaurant to stand out.
   > - The order of the content is based on what i think is expected from a website like this.